|

 of these basin-scale gyres, (2) the internal dynamics of gyre systems,

-Comparing biology, ecology, assessment and management strategies for Sebastes
+rockfish: Comparing biology, ecology, assessment and management strategies

 in the Pacific Ocean (Sebastes spp.) are closely related and